The Petrified Forest (play): Revival

 The Petrified Forest returned to Broadway on November 1, 1943, for a limited engagement of one week at the New Amsterdam Roof Theatre.
 The revival was produced by Mary Elizabeth Sherwood, a 22-year-old from Whittier, California, who had started up the stock company at that theatre.
 The play starred Wendell K. Phillips as Alan Squier, John McQuade as Duke Mantee, Barbara Joyce as Gabby Maple, and E. G. Marshall as Gramp Maple.
 Also in the cast was Slim Thompson, who performed the role of Pyles he had played both in the original stage production and the 1936 film.
 Reviewer Arthur Pollock, who had covered the original production, said of the play after seeing the revival, that it had once seemed so important.

 Adaptations

 Film

 Warner Brothers released a film version in February 1936, just 13 months after the play's premiere, with a screenplay by Delmer Daves and Charles Kenyon.
 Leslie Howard and Humphrey Bogart reprised their roles, with Bette Davis playing Gabby Maple.

 Television

 The play was adapted for television on a 90-minute live color anthology series called Producers' Showcase, airing on May 30, 1955.
-Humphrey Bogart again played Duke Mantee, while Henry Fonda portrayed Alan Squier and Lauren Becall played Gabby Maple.
+Humphrey Bogart again played Duke Mantee, while Henry Fonda portrayed Alan Squier and Lauren Bacall played Gabby Maple.
 Critic Jack Gould said the 90-minute air time gave "the dimension-in-depth of a Broadway play, not a hurried TV narrative", but he also felt the full effect of Bogart's performance as Mantee required him to always be visible to the audience, something possible on a stage but not with TV cameras.